 Encourage teams to recognise and praise each other using a nomination system over email, branded postcards or an online portal.
 Treats and prizes for employees with the most nominations could include free lunches, vouchers and a shout-out in team meetings or newsletters.

 Forget bar-tabs and spa treatments.
 Employees are looking for alternative experiences where they can learn new skills such as knitting, painting, cooking and jewellery making.
 Activities like these will have a minimal impact on your budget too; employees just need the chance to develop new skills and engage with each other.

 With the growth of emotional and mental health awareness, it’s important to assess the risk of stress and burnout in your surveys.
 Flexible working, wellbeing support, massages and mindfulness training can all support employees.

 Give your employees the autonomy of where and how they work.
 75% of employees would prefer flexible working, and millennials are most likely to look for flexibility when applying for jobs.
 Where possible, allow employees to work remotely and make sure they have the right tools to complete their work effectively.
 Ensure you achieve a balance between communicating through team chats and social activities and offering remote workers space to fulfil their role without guilt or pressure.

-Offer employees a platform for feedback by using People Insight’s surveys and 360 feedback services.
+Offer employees a platform for feedback by using People Insight’s employee surveys and 360 feedback services.
 Many employees don’t believe change will happen after a survey, so keep them updated with regular communication from your leaders, your managers and employee task-forces.
-Invite them to give further feedback and ideas at open offices and town halls too, to keep up momentum before the big changes are ready to introduce.
+Invite them to give further feedback and ideas at open offices and town halls too, to keep up momentum before the big changes are ready to be introduced.